 While this is one of the breathing exercises that does not involve actual singing, it lets you practice key breathing techniques.

 Namely, you’ll need to work on breathing in quickly before exhaling again in order to keep the feather afloat.
 As exercises for singing go, this one might seem a little silly, but it does provide valuable practice.
 If you want more information on proper breathing and the role that exhalation plays in singing, check out this video on how to breathe as you sing.

 Exercise 7: The Bouncy Hiss Exercise

-The hiss exercises one of the best breathing exercises out there.
+The hiss exercise is one of the best breathing exercises out there.
 But you can modify it to make it a little more challenging.
 The bouncy hiss is designed to help you practice breathing the way you would in a song that involves several different pitches sung in quick succession.

-To do the bouncy hiss breathing exercise, start doing the hiss exercises described above.
-But instead of making a consistent hiss, you'll use your throat and your neck muscles to interrupt that hiss for a split-second several times over.
+Start doing the hiss exercises described above to do the bouncy hiss breathing exercise.
+But instead of making a consistent hiss, you’ll use your throat and your neck muscles to interrupt that hiss for split-second several times over.

 To practice both this exercise and to work on your breathing in general, it’s a good idea to first breathe in for four seconds, hold the air for another four seconds, and then exhale using the bouncy hiss for another four seconds.
 As you get more comfortable, you can continue to increase the time for a second or two.